artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

   - The four ages of man (gold, silver, bronze, iron)
   - War with the Giants
   - Jove recounts Lycaon's evil at the divine assembly
-  - The great flood
+  - The great flood from above and below
   - Devout Deucalion and Pyrrha create more humans from mud
   - The earth generates life from the muck
   - Apollo kills the Python (and establishes the Pythian games)
-  - Apollo and Daphne
+  - Apollo brags to cupid; then woos and chases Daphne
-  - Jove and Io (I)
+  - Jove rapes Io then turns her into a cow
-  - Pan and Syrinx
+    - Pan pursues Syrinx; creates the reed pipe
-  - Jove and Io (II)
+  - Jove begs for Juno to relent and saves Io
-  - Phaëthon
+  - Phaëthon sets out to prove he is the sun's son
 - Book II
-  - Phaëthon
-  - The Heliades
+  - Phaëthon's foolish wish; Apollo attempts to dissuade him
+  - Phaëthon's doomed ride; burning heaven and earth; death
+  - The Heliades, Phaëthon's sisters, become trees (and their tears amber)
-  - Cycnus
+  - Cycnus turns into a bird as he despairs for Phaëthon
-  - The sun's complaint
-  - Jove, Callisto, and Arcas
-  - The raven and the crow
+  - Apollo threatens to resign but relents
+  - Jove rapes Callisto who births Arcas; turned into constellations
+  - Crow warns raven not discloses infidelity; he is turned black
-  - The prohecies of Ocyrhoë
+  - The prophetess Ocyrhoë over steps and is turned into a horse
-  - Mercury and the tattletale
+  - Mercury steals cows and the tattletale old man
-  - Mercury and Aglauros (1)
+  - Mercury falls for Herse; Aglauros's her sister demands gold
-  - The house of Envy
+    - The house of Envy; Envy infects Aglauros
-  - Mercury and Aglauros (2)
+  - Mercury turns Aglauros to stone
-  - Jove and Europa
+  - Jove becomes a beautiful bull to steal Europa
 - Book III
-  - Jove and Europa
+  - Jove rapes Europa
   - Cadmus founds Thebes
   - Actaeon and Diana
   - Juno, Jove, and Semele